History: First Issued: May 2014. Last Revised: September 13, 2021.

 Office of the Provost RPT Website

-1.2 This rule describes the standards and procedures of the Department of Applied Ecology for reappointment, promotion and tenure and is supplemental to and consistent with NCSU POL05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure.
+1.2 This rule describes the standards and procedures of the Department of Applied Ecology for reappointment, promotion and tenure and is supplemental to and consistent with NCSU POL05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure and NCSU REG 05.20.34 – Professional Faculty Ranks and Appointment.

 1.3 Reappointment, promotion and tenure are processes whereby innovative and creative scholars join the senior ranks of the faculty.
 Peer review is the basis for reappointment, promotion and tenure and the responsibility granted to the Department Voting Faculty for performing such reviews is based on the principle that scholars in a particular field are the best judges of the scholarly activities of their colleagues.

-1.4 Hereafter in this rule, “senior faculty” refers to tenured full professors, and “junior faculty” refers to tenured or tenure track assistant professors and tenured or tenure track associate professors.
+1.4 Hereafter in this rule, “senior faculty” refers to full-time tenured and professional-track professors, and “junior faculty” refers to full-time tenured, tenure-track, and professional-track assistant and associate professors.

 2. Areas of Faculty Responsibility

-2.3 The Department has a vigorous graduate program and offers degrees through the graduate curricula of Zoology, Biomathematics, Environmental Assessment; and Fisheries, Wildlife, and Conservation Biology.
-Students receive training in areas of expertise that are represented within the faculty including conservation biology, ecology, fisheries biology, and fish and wildlife sciences.
+2.2 The Department has a vigorous graduate program and offers degrees through the graduate curricula of the Biology Graduate Program, Biomathematics, and Fisheries, Wildlife, and Conservation Biology.
+Students receive training in areas of expertise that are represented among the faculty.

-2.5 The Department’s outreach programs include Agromedicine, aquatic ecology, aquaculture and fisheries.
+2.4 The Department’s outreach programs include Agromedicine, urban ecology, environmental health, aquatic ecology, aquaculture and fisheries.
 Of particular note are the roles that the Department has played in developing a statewide water quality monitoring program, farm safety programs and a growing aquaculture industry.
-Significant outreach efforts involve collaboration with the NC Division of Marine Fisheries and the North Carolina Sea Grant College to the coastal fisheries community.
+Significant outreach efforts involve collaboration with the NC Division of Marine Fisheries and the North Carolina Sea Grant to the coastal fisheries community.

 3. General Standards